 - Windows to go (A persistence installation on USB)

-You might have to enable the USB boot especially in the older computer from BIOS settings.
+#4.
+You might have to enable the USB boot, especially in the older computer from BIOS settings.
 Accessing BIOS is different for each computer brand.
-For HP you can access BIOS settings by pressing ESC then F10 when the computer starts.
-On a newer computer such as UEFI based have settings that let them choose Booting from External USB, for that, of course, this varies.
+For HP you can access BIOS settings by pressing ESC and then F10 when the computer starts.
+A newer computer such as UEFI based have settings that let them choose Booting from External USB, for that, of course, this varies.
 For HP you have to Press ESC followed by F9 to select Boot device.

 Part 1.
 The initial setup

 Choose language and keyboard layout language.
-Next thing is terms page; you have to tick that and click on I Agree.
+The next thing is the terms page; you have to tick that and click on I Agree.
 Now there will be a big “INSTALL” button, click on that.

-Enter windows 10 serial key, if you don’t have click on the “I don’t have windows 10 key”.
+Enter the windows 10 serial key, if you don’t have to click on the “I don’t have windows 10 key”.